Igor-Stovba/SWE_HW1/README.md

 # C++ library for finding the shortest paths

-`spath.hpp` is a header-only C++ library for finding the shortest paths in graphs using various algorithms.
+Spath is a static C++ library for finding the shortest paths in graphs using various algorithms.
 The library provides efficient and versatile implementations suitable for different graph densities and use cases.

 ## Features

+- **Dijkstra's Algorithm (Low density version)**
+  - Optimized for graphs with low density
-- **Dijkstra's Algorithm**
+- **Dijkstra's Algorithm (High density version)**
-  - Separate implementations for low-density (sparse) and high-density (dense) graphs.
+  - Optimized for graphs with high density
 - **Ford-Bellman Algorithm**
   - Supports graphs with negative weight edges.
 - **Johnson's Algorithm**